 or equivalent, and 24 credits of other business coursework; not

-one holding 4 years of experience or 120 education credits at
+exists for someone with 4 years of experience or 120 education

 Passage of the Uniform CPA Examination is expected, following

 Board regulations and policies.
 An ethics course is also required